toy/in_threads/README.markdown

 `#min`, `#sort`, `#to_a`, and others) cannot run concurrently, and so will simply act as if `in_threads` wasn't used.

+### Break and exceptions

+Exceptions are caught and re-thrown after allowing blocks that are still running to finish.

+**IMPORTANT**: only the first encountered exception is propagated, so it is recommended to handle exceptions in the block.

+`break` is handled in ruby >= 1.9 and should be handled in jruby [after 9.1.9.0](https://github.com/jruby/jruby/issues/4697).
+Handling is done in special way: as blocks are run outside of original context, calls to `break` cause `LocalJumpError` which is caught and its result is returned.

 ## Copyright

 Copyright (c) 2009-2017 Ivan Kuchin.
 See LICENSE.txt for details.